|

 How to use the USDA Hardiness Zone map

-The 2012 Hardiness Zone map is available online.
+The 2023 Hardiness Zone map is available online.
 All you have to do is enter your zip code.
 Under the search field, you will see your zone.
 You can also look at a static state map that has more detail.
-I live in Hardiness Zone 9b, which means the local average winter minimum temperature is 25 to 30°F. But, because I know my yard, I know that those temperatures are not entirely accurate.
-For more reasons than I know, my yard has a microclimate that is always a little warmer than local weather reports suggest.
-This means I can provide plants with slightly warmer winter temperatures.
-It also means that I must provide more irrigation and better sunburn protection through the summer.
-Try hanging a thermometer somewhere in your garden to fine tune the information you get from the USDA Hardiness Zone map.
-And check out your Sunset Zone, as well.
+But you need to know your yard.
+Your microclimate may be warmer or colder than local weather reports suggest.
+Those differences will dictate which plants you select, where you put them, and how much irrigation they need.
+Try hanging a thermometer in your garden to fine-tune the information you get from the USDA Hardiness Zone map.
+Comments are closed.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.